radivot/myelo/CML/michor05/identifiability/README.md

 #  Identifiability
-The goal here is to simulate the model with noise and see how many parameters can be reproduced.
+The goal here is to see how well parameters can be recovered from simulations of Figure 4A.

-To add noise to Year 1 ratios in Figure 4A, the code is
 ```
 library(tidyverse)
 library(RxODE)